-Things can, however, still go wrong.
-First, the mechanized metalogic might be inconsistent, a risk that can be minimized if the framework designers choose a simple, well-understood, generalpurpose metalogic and prove (perhaps on paper) why it is indeed consistent.
+Things can still, however, go wrong.
+First, the mechanized metalogic could be inconsistent, a risk that can be minimized if the framework designers choose a simple, well-understood, general-purpose metalogic and prove (perhaps on paper) why it is indeed consistent.